Basic Cartogram with R

 We can plot the boundaries using the plot() function:

-# Get the shape file of Africa
+# Get the shape file of Africa, see how on

 # We can visualize the region's boundaries with the plot function